 The first step is to decide whether to file Chapter 7 or Chapter 13.
-Though there are other types, these are the most common for consumers.
-Individuals who file Chapter 7 are looking for a fresh start.
+Though there are other types of bankruptcies, these are the most common for consumers.
+Chapter 7 works by allowing individuals to discard debt by liquidating their assets to pay off their debts, thereby allowing them to get a fresh start.
 A court-appointed trustee reviews the paperwork submitted by individuals and their creditors.
 They decide which assets will be liquidated, and how the proceeds will be divided.

 Chapter 13 Bankruptcy

 When filing Chapter 13, the goals and guidelines are a bit different.
 The individual and their attorney develop a repayment plan for each creditor.
 If this plan is approved by the court, each creditor receives the agreed upon payment.
-This plan may be set up for incremental payments over the course of several months, or possibly years, until the creditor is fully paid.
+This plan may be set up for incremental payments over time for up to five years, after which remaining eligible debts are discharged.

-Bankruptcy used to be the only option for individuals that were overwhelmed with debt.
-In recent years, other options have been developed that do not have as severe repercussions on credit standings.
-These options do not require the expense of an attorney and the effect on credit scores is not as significant.
+Bankruptcy is not the only option for individuals who are overwhelmed with debt.
+In more recent years, other options have been developed that do not have as severe repercussions on credit standings.
+These options may not require the expense of an attorney and the effect on credit scores is generally not as significant.
 Debt consolidation programs help reduce monthly payment, interest rates and waive late fees.
-These programs help individuals avoid bankruptcy and speed the process to becoming debt free.
+These programs help individuals avoid bankruptcy and speed the processof resolving debt.
 Debt settlement programs focus on unsecured debt, which is primarily credit card debt.
-Monthly payments can frequently be cut in half.
-Debtmerica, through its affiliated partners have been providing financial relief to individuals for years.
+Monthly payments may be significantly reduced.
+Debtmerica, through its affiliated partners have been providing financial relief to individuals for 2006.